Ivana Markova: Education and Academic career

 She was born in Czechoslovakia and studied philosophy and psychology at Charles University in Prague.
 In 1967 she moved to the United Kingdom.
 She initially worked as Research Fellow at the Industrial Training Research Unit, University of London (1968–70) before moving to the University of Stirling, from which she retired in 2003 as an emeritus professor.
+After her retirement the university established the Ivana Markova Prize for the BSc Psychology Final Year student demonstrating outstanding wider achievement.
 She then took up the post of visiting professor in the Department of Psychological and Behavioural Science and Research Associate in the Centre for Philosophy of Natural and Social Sciences at the London School of Economics.
 She was also a Senior Member of Wolfson College, Cambridge.

 She served on various national and international committees, e.g. she was a member of the Chief Scientist's Health Services Research Committee, Scottish Home and Health Department, a chairperson of the Social Psychology Section of the British Psychological Society, President of Section J (Psychology) of the British Association for the Advancement of Science, a member of the Scientific Committee of the Academia Istropolitana, a newly established Centre of Advanced Studies in Central Europe, Bratislava, Slovakia.